NoroffFEU/development-platforms/strapi.md

 ## 1. Introduction

 The creation and maintenance of databases or Application Programming Interfaces (APIs) are tasks typically associated with the work of a backend or fullstack developer.
-The work of a frontend developer, on the other hand, is typically associated with consuming that data – turning it into chunks of information that will hopefully be meaningful to the end user of a given service of product.
+The work of a frontend developer, on the other hand, is typically associated with consuming that data – turning it into chunks of information that will hopefully be meaningful to the end user of a given service or product.

 However, web development platforms and technologies are evolving in such a way that the distance between frontend and backend developers is getting shorter and shorter.
 The widespread adoption of Strapi is an example of that trend.
 Strapi is an open-source headless Content Management System (CMS).
 It is arguably the easiest way for developers to create and manage their own APIs.